ravisheth/mapsseq/README.md

 ### Barcoded Bead Quality Control
 ##### Quantification of extension efficiency via FISH
+To assess the efficiency of primer extension, we utilize fluorescence in situ hybridization with FAM labeled probes targeted to the Illumina adapter (i.e. unextended ssDNA product) and the 505f primer (fully extended ssDNA product).
+The ratio of intensity observed with the 505f probe to the Illumina probe reflects the extension efficiency of the construction protocol.
+- Resuspend ~5,000 beads in 19.2uL hybridization buffer.
+Add 0.8uL of 250uM probe (either Illumina or 505f) such that the final concentration is 10uM.
+Include a negative control (beads with streptavidin, streptavidin-Cy3, but no primer) and positive control (beads with full primer product conjugated).
+- Allow to hybridize at RT on a rotisserie for 30 min.
+- Wash beads 3 times with 500uL of hybridization buffer.
+Resuspend in 2uL of nuclease-free water, spot onto a slide, and allow to dry.
+- Record average intensity per bead using an epifluorescence microscope.

 ##### Validation of photorelease of primers from bead

 ##### Sequencing of individual bead primers and total pool primers
 To assess the composition of primers on a single bead as well as the composition of the entire pool of beads, we utilize deep sequencing of the ssDNA primers on the Illumina MiSeq platform.
 - Suspend 100,000 beads (approximately 10x the size of the library) in 48uL of hybridization buffer with 0.1mM biotin.
-Add 2L of 250uM stock pe2-umi-505f primer such that the final concentraiton is 10uM.
-Allow primers to anneal for 1 hour on a rotisserie at room temperature.
+Add 2uL of 250uM stock pe2-umi-505f primer such that the final concentraiton is 10uM.
+Allow primers to anneal for 1 hr on a rotisserie at room temperature.
 - Wash beads 3 times with wash buffer supplemented with 0.1mM biotin.
-Remove as much of the wash buffer without aspirating any of the beads.
+Remove as much of the wash buffer as possible without aspirating any of the beads.
-- Add 50uL of a Klenow maxter mix such that the tube has a final volume of 50uL containing 1x NEBuffer 2, 0.5mM dNTPs and and 5U Klenow.
+- Add 50uL of a Klenow master mix such that the tube has a final volume of 50uL containing 1x NEBuffer 2, 0.5mM dNTPs and and 5U Klenow.
 	- Specifically, mix 5uL NEBuffer 2 10x, 2.5uL 10uM dNTPs, 1uL Klenow (5,000 units/mL) and 41.5uL nuclease-free water.
 - Incubate at 25C for 30 minutes.
+Vortex every 10 minutes to keep beads in solution.
 - Add 5uL of 0.5M EDTA pH8.0 and mix well.
 Incubate on ice for 30 minutes to allow full chelation of magnesium ions and inactivation of Klenow.
 - Quench the reaction with 100uL of 125mM NaOH, 2mM biotin and 10mM EDTA.
 - Transfer to a 1.5mL tube and wash 5 times with 500uL of 125mM NaOH, 2mM biotin and 10mM EDTA.